AdobeDocs/analytics.en/help/components/c-marketing-channels/c-faq.md

 ## Reasons for Internal (Session Refresh) {#internal}

-Last-touch Session Refresh can only occur if it was also the first touch - see "Relationship between First & Last Touch" above.
+Last-touch Internal (Session Refresh) can only occur if it was also the first touch - see "Relationship between First & Last Touch" above.
 The scenarios below explain how Session Refresh could be a first-touch channel.

 * **Session timeout**: A visitor comes to the website and then leaves the tab open in their browser to use at a later date.
 The visitor’s engagement period expires (or they voluntarily delete their cookies), and they use the open tab to visit the website again.
 Since the referring URL is an internal domain, the visit will be classified as Session Refresh.